safing/web/_publications/2023-08-08-portmaster-v1.3.md

 ### Portmaster Pro: Protection Everywhere

-We strongly believe that VPNs are an absolutely outdated technology to try to get more privacy online.
-The whole protocol has been designed for security, which it delivers beautifully, but privacy is and never has been the goal of the protocol.
-A somewhat fitting anecdote could be, using a VPN for Privacy is like using a knife as a hammer: in the end the knife is super dull and can't do its job very well, and during the process you need to be super careful not to hurt yourself or others.
-There is the right place for the right tool, and SPN is built for the ground up for privacy.
-Which in turn also means that it is not super well suited for some things VPNs are good in - because of their different background.
-This is sort of the point, it is a different tool for a different thing.
-For the sake of privacy we had to make tradeoffs, SPN is slower than a VPN and has fewer and bigger servers to mix the traffic more.
+The SPN takes a different approach than a VPN.
+It was designed from the ground up for privacy on a per-connection basis, routing each connection independently through the network with layered encryption.
+The tradeoffs: the SPN is slower than a VPN and routes traffic through fewer exit nodes to improve traffic mixing.
+For a detailed comparison, see our [SPN vs VPNs post](/blog/2022/09/06/spn-vs-vpns/).

 ### Focus on Portmaster